MedusaRE/Medusa/medusa_software/ngtui/README.md

-# Rome
+# ngTUI

-Rome is a subcomponent of the Medusa Project to write a modern C++ TUI framework based on `ncurses`.
+ngTUI (sometimes referred to as Rome) is a subcomponent of the Medusa Project to write a modern C++ TUI framework based on `ncurses`.

 ## Why?
 `ncurses`/`curses` is a great framework, but in my (spv) opinion, it feels a bit